About Colorectal Cancer

-Colorectal cancer (cancer of the colon and rectum) is one of the most common cancers among New Yorkers.
-In New York State, colorectal cancer is one of the most frequently diagnosed cancers and the second leading cause of cancer deaths among men and women combined.
-Each year, about 4,900 men and 5,100 women are diagnosed with colorectal cancer and nearly 1,700 men and 1,800 women in New York State die from this disease.
-It is estimated that one in 20 people will develop colorectal cancer sometime in their life.
+In New York State, colorectal cancer (cancer of the colon and rectum) is one of the most frequently diagnosed cancers and the second leading cause of cancer deaths among all people combined.
+Each year, almost 4,600 men and over 4,200 women are diagnosed with colorectal cancer and almost 1,500 men and over 1,400 women in New York State die from this disease.
+It is estimated that one in 25 people will develop colorectal cancer sometime in their life.

 Who gets colorectal cancer?

-Colorectal cancer occurs most often in older people.
-Approximately 60% of people newly diagnosed with colon cancer are age 65 and older, and 90% of all colorectal cancers are diagnosed after age 50.
-Both men and women get colorectal cancer.
+Anyone can get colorectal cancer, but it occurs most often in older people.
+Approximately 60% of people newly diagnosed with colorectal cancer are age 65 and older, and nearly 90% of all colorectal cancers are diagnosed at age 50 and older.

 What factors increase risk for developing colorectal cancer?